U.S. Route 31E: US 31E in Southern Indiana

-US 31E and US 31W once terminated at US 31 in Sellersburg, Indiana until 1980.
+US 31E and US 31W once terminated at US 31 in Sellersburg, Indiana, until 1980.
 US 31E followed the current routing of US 31 from Sellersburg to Louisville.

 Rerouting of US 31E in east Nashville

 In Nashville, US 31E once followed Gallatin Pike through east Nashville.
 Sometime after 1997, US 31E was rerouted onto Ellington Parkway.

 Dangerous segments

 US 31E has been known as a dangerous road, with many risky spots.
 A historic one was at Coxs Creek in Nelson County, where a post office had to be relocated so traffic could see each other.
 Other dangerous spots in Nelson County where emergency personnel consider notorious are Gobel Lake Curve, Hibbs Lane, and High Grove.
 As of August 23, 2017, the Hibbs Lane and High Grove reroute sections are almost complete and are in service.
-Minor work is still being done to some intersections and signage.
+Minor work is still being done on some intersections and signage.